 This Manual outlines the stormwater requirements for all land disturbing activities in Arlington.
-A Land Disturbing Activity/Stormwater (LDA) Permit is required for any land disturbing activities that disturb equal to or greater than 2,500 square feet of land, as required by the Erosion and Sediment Control Ordinance (Chapter 57 or successor), Stormwater Management Ordinance (Chapter 60 or successor), and the Virginia Erosion and Sediment Control Program.
+A Land Disturbing Activity/Stormwater (LDA) Permit is required for any land disturbing activities that disturb equal to or greater than 2,500 square feet of land, as required by the Erosion and Stormwater Management Ordinance (Chapter 60 or successor) and the Virginia Erosion and Sediment Control Program.
 Land disturbing activities within Resource Protection Areas (RPAs) regulated under Chesapeake Bay Preservation Ordinance (Chapter 61) are also governed by this Manual.